The Apple Watch added electrocardiogram (ECG) heart measurements back in 2018, and the feature has been saving lives ever since.

 In this guide, we'll be explaining all the ins and outs of the groundbreaking health feature, including how accurate it is versus medical equipment and how to set it up.

 What is an ECG measurement?

 An ECG reading is used to capture the electrical activity in the heart over a short period.
 Typically, this is performed through a medical-grade ECG machine, though Apple has managed to bring this health technology to its smartwatches.

 It does so by using both the electrical heart rate monitor on the underside of the Apple Watch and the Digital Crown, where users need to place a finger from the opposite hand.
 This lets the Watch monitor beats across the heart.

-The ECG is looking to see if the upper and lower chambers of your heart are in rhythm.
-If it detects that they're out of rhythm, this is an indicator of the heart condition atrial fibrillation.
+The ECG reading is checking to see if the upper and lower chambers of your heart are in rhythm.
+If it detects they're out of rhythm, this is an indicator of the heart condition atrial fibrillation.

 You also need to make sure your iPhone and Apple Watch are running the latest version of iOS and watchOS, as this will bring your Health app and ECG app up to date.